-Interest income is recognised as it accrues in the statement of profit or loss and other comprehensive loss, using the effective interest method.
+Interest income is recognised as it accrues in the Statement of Profit or Loss and Other Comprehensive Income, using the effective interest method.

 Interest bearing borrowings are recognised initially at fair value less attributable transaction costs.
-Subsequent to initial recognition, interest bearing borrowings are stated at amortised cost with any difference between cost and redemption value being recognised in the Statement of profit or loss and other comprehensive loss over the period of the borrowings on an effective interest basis.
+Subsequent to initial recognition, interest bearing borrowings are stated at amortised cost with any difference between cost and redemption value being recognised in the Statement of Profit or Loss and Other Comprehensive Income over the period of the borrowings on an effective interest basis.